Creating Plot Twists

 • Scheduled tasks - Functions to run at specific times

-• Activity links - Interactive buttons in activities
+• Note actions - Interactive buttons on notes

 Prompt large language models with support for structured output and tool calling.